 There is no great difference at all between barbell or dumbbell exercises in regard to the inclination of your torso on a press bench and the resulting effect on chest activation.

 The higher you go, the greater the activation of the upper fibers and front shoulder.
 The lower you go, the more your lower chest gets the brunt of the job.

 This is where the similarities end though, as we have seen that the equivalent chest exercises performed with dumbbells are superior to barbell movements in terms of the range of motion and time under tension.

 Given your familiarity with barbell presses, it should be easy to switch over to dumbbells, once you have calculated the right poundage as described above.

 Incline Dumbbell Presses

-These can be done either with the back rest at approximately 45 degree or just with a slight incline.
-The higher you go, the greater the front deltoids activation, but the less the focus on upper chest.
+These can be done either with the backrest at approximately 45 degrees or just with a slight incline.
+The higher you go, the greater the front deltoids activation, but the less they focus on the upper chest.